svyatoslav-reshetnikov/PitchPerfect/README.md

-#PitchPerfect

-This is PitchPerfect app from Udacity Nanodegree Program for iOS Developers.
+# PitchPerfect
+iOS App #1 from the Udacity Nanodegree program.
+This app allows to record your voice and add effect over record.

+How to use
+Clone project into your machine and open project via XCode.